rsfairman/yah/README.md

 At this point, a look at the profiler output shows that most of the effort is devoted to the infrastructure *around* the central calculation, and there are still a number of places where `!!` and the like are used.

 I'm starting to lose interest in this exercise, but the `WhyNot` version makes some further optimizations.
 Vectors are used more widely so that `!!` can be avoided.
-It's clear from the profiler that more than could be done; it wouldn't surprise me if the time could be brought down to the range of one or two seconds.
+It's clear from the profiler that more could be done; it wouldn't surprise me if the time could be brought down to the range of one or two seconds.
 It's also clear that, as the calculation is made more efficient, a different parallelization strategy is needed.

 Conclusions